 - Work with a loan officer you trust.
 Choosing a lender with a proven track record for quality service makes a difference.
 Your loan officer can guide you through the financial aspects of buying a home and applying for a mortgage.
 They can help figure out how much home you can afford and prepare all the documents you need early in the process.

 - Be patient.
 Resist the urge to make decisions based on emotion or get carried away in a bidding war.
 Decide on your maximum bid ahead of time and be prepared to walk away if bidding goes beyond your financial comfort zone.
+Consumer Reports' survey found that 44% of homebuyers said they had to make offers on 2 or more homes before one was accepted.
 Sometimes waiting can give you the perspective you need to move forward when the time is right.

 Your Home Search Starts Here